WiseGuru/Community-Digital-Garden-Docs/docs/customization/change-template-updates.md

 ---
 title: 00.
-Keeping Changes Across Template Updates
+Maintaining Site Customizations Across Template Updates
 layout: default
 parent: Customization
 nav_order: 20
 nav_exclude: false
 ---

-# Keeping Changes Across DG Template Updates
+# Maintaining Site Customizations Across DG Template Updates
 {: .no_toc}

 When Ole releases updates to the Digital Garden template, out-of-band modifications that you've made may be overwritten.
 However, you can use GitHub Desktop to review the changes being made in the template update and undo or modify those changes.